inko-lang/website/source/manual/getting-started/error-handling.html.md

 * Dividing by zero.
 * Trying to allocate new memory when the system doesn't have any remaining memory.
-* Sending a message to an object of type `Dynamic` that doesn't support the message _and_ doesn't implement the `unknown_message` method.
 * Trying to set the value of an out of bounds byte array index.

 To illustrate, take the following program: